 All Marijuana and Marijuana Product deliveries shall be tracked using the Seed-to-sale SOR as designated by the Commission.

-Limitations on the time for delivery shall comply with all municipal bylaws and ordinances, provided however, that all deliveries of Marijuana or Marijuana Products must be completed before 9:00 P.M. or the time determined by municipal bylaw or ordinance, whichever occurs first, and deliveries Marijuana shall not occur between the hours of 9:00
+Limitations on the time for delivery shall comply with all municipal bylaws and ordinances, provided however, that all deliveries of Marijuana or Marijuana Products shall be completed before 9:00 P.M. or the time determined by municipal bylaw or ordinance, whichever occurs first, and deliveries Marijuana may not occur between the hours of 9:00

 P.M. and 8:00 A.M., unless otherwise explicitly authorized by municipal bylaw or ordinance.

 Every effort shall be made to minimize the amount of cash carried in an MTC vehicle at any one time.
 MTCs shall use best efforts to implement platforms for the electronic payment of funds.
-Where cash is carried in an MTC vehicle the storage and transport of cash shall comply with the requirements of 935 CMR 501.110(7).
+Where cash is carried in an MTC vehicle the storage and transport of cash shall comply with the requirements of 935 CMR 501.110(7): Cash Handling and Transportation Requirements.

 Orders.
 All orders for deliveries made by MTCs shall comply with the following requirements: